IceWhaleTech/CasaOS/DEVELOPING.md

 # CasaOS Development
-Here we will describe the steps required to setup a development with CasaOS.
+Here we will describe the steps required to setup a development environment with CasaOS.

 - [Setting up development environment](#setting-up-development-environment)
     - [Pre-requisites](#pre-requisites)